Daaaav/bracketed_backslash/readme.md

 After that, you start the bot by doing `./intro.sh` (if you did `chmod +x intro.sh`) or `bash intro.sh` or `sh intro.sh`.
 # Configuration
-Since this is a private bot, the variables are pretty much hard-written into the bot script itself.
-But all of the user-specific variables (except for the token) are Discord IDs.
+Since this started as a private bot, the variables are pretty much hard-written into the bot scripts themselves.
+But all of the hardcode variables are Discord IDs.

+Sometime ago, we added the `\config` command.
+There should be enough documentation for it in its `\help` entry.
 ## Token
 The bot token should be only by itself in a file, called `bot_token.conf`, in the same directory as `main.py`.